josephferrero/quickremove/README.md

 - When you open a quickfix or location list, the plugin saves the original list
 - When you remove items, it creates a new list without those items and updates the display
 - The cursor position is automatically adjusted to stay in a sensible location
-- You can undo removals one at a time using `:QuickRemoveUndo` (supports up to 50 undo levels)
+- You can undo removals one at a time using `:QuickerUndo` (supports up to 50 undo levels)

 ## Troubleshooting